What is the EU Extended Producer Responsibility (EPR) batteries regulation and what do I need to do?

 To ensure a smooth implementation of these new regulations, Zalando will temporarily suspend the sale of battery-containing articles via the marketplace for a limited period in Q3 2025.
 This pause will allow us to collect and verify all EPR registrations to ensure compliance with the new requirements, before resuming sales.
 The objective is to reduce the compliance risks for both Zalando and you, our partners.
 The suspension will be lifted once we are able to collect and validate your EPR IDs.

-To facilitate this transition, Zalando is developing adjustments to article onboarding and EPR collection processes.
+To facilitate this transition, there are two new attributes to be included for all newly onboarded articles.
+EPR collection processes will also be updated.
 More details on these changes will be shared soon.

 As the regulation will be nationally implemented in each country throughout the EU, there may be differences in each process.
-We will provide more information as soon as it is available.
+Please follow up directly with the relevant PRO if you have any questions about the different national processes.

 Summary: What do I need to do?

-• Register for EPR: If you have not done so already, start your EPR registration in each EU market where you sell articles containing batteries as soon as possible.
+Register for EPR: If you have not done so already, start your EPR registration in each EU market where you sell articles containing batteries as soon as possible.
+Please find the PROs for each market listed below in question 8.

 FAQs